 Alexandria Virginia hopes to be selected as a test city.
 Google calls this nationwide project the “Fiber for Communities Project”.
 I’d call it the “Fiber For Real Estate Benefit Project’, that is how much I believe in these types of technology infrastructure improvements, and there power to create population movement and real estate demand.

 The deadline for responses from interested communities was March 26.
 I hope everyone that wanted to get in, got in!
-I hear that Montgomery and Prince George’s counties in Maryland were also interested in the Google project.
-I hear that Google will decide by the end of 2010 who is in, stay tuned.
+Montgomery and Prince George’s counties in Maryland were also interested in the Google project.
+Google will decide by the end of 2010 who is in, stay tuned.